Table of Contents

 Do: Restrict access to sensitive data:

 Most likely, not everyone on the team needs access to all files.
 Determine who needs access to which types of data and handle access restrictions, e.g. with the help of passwords.
-Particularly create routine to ensure you adapt authorisations in case someone leaves the team.
+In addition, create a routine to ensure you adapt authorisations in case someone leaves the team.

 Do: Create awareness and keep communication going: